Ravenna Emilia Romagna And San Marino, Italy Travel Guide

 During summer evenings, some mosaic sites open for special evening visits, often with special lighting, creating a different and magical atmosphere.
 Check local listings for dates.

-Various events occur throughout the year related to Dante Alighieri, especially in September (anniversary of his death) and during the "Settimana Dantesca" (Dante Week).
+Various gatherings are held throughout the year related to Dante Alighieri, especially during The month of september (anniversary of his death) and during the "Settimana Dantesca" (Dante Week).